akdev93/filevault/README.md

 vault>

 ```
 *Please make sure you store the key generated in a secure location.
-Please do not store it in the vault itself or even on the same device as the vault.* The vault once created is not open.
+Please do not store it in the vault itself or even on the same device as the vault.* The newly created vault is not open.
 You will need to explicitly open the vault once it is created to start using it.

 ### Opening a Vault